minetest-mods/throwing/README.md

 --[[
 Name: Bow name.
 If it doesn't contain ":", the "throwing:" prefix will be added.
 Definition: definition table, containing:
-  * itemcraft (optional, you may want to register your own craft or to make the bow uncraftable): item used to craft the bow.
   * description (highly recommended): description of the bow.
   * texture (essential): texture of the bow, shown in inventory.
   * groups (optional): groups of the item.